ParallelMaths/parallel/pages/10-35-summer-sums.md

 <!--- 1999 (25) --->
 ::: problem id=16_1 marks=5
 ![](/resources/10-35-summer-sums/16-paper.jpg){image align="right"}
-__16.1__ A rectangular sheet of paper with sides 1 and `sqrt(2)` has been folded once as show, so that one corner just meets the opposite long edge.
+__16.1__ A rectangular sheet of paper with sides 1 and `sqrt(2)` has been folded once as shown, so that one corner just meets the opposite long edge.

 What is the value of the length `d`?